 - Place the biscuits on top of the berries and gently brush with a thin coating of sour cream, followed by a sprinkle of sugar.

-- Bake for 30-35 minutes until the biscuits are golden and cooked, and the berries are bubbling.
-Remove and allow to cool before serving.
+Bake for 30-35 minutes until the biscuits are golden and cooked, and the berries are bubbling.
+Remove and allow to cool slightly before serving (berries layer will thicken as it cools).
 Serve with a dollop of whipped cream.